sinthu94/Java_AD_Supporter/README.md

 # Java_Algorithm_Supporter
 Java Algorithms

-This API is a small bundle of some basic algorithm and should help you to use them in your customized situation.
+This API is a small bundle of some basic algorithm and data structures and should help you to use them in your customized situation.

 Just use it like: